 Although it's always a spin on a roulette wheel whether there will be rain on the day I choose for my party, last year was the very first year that I had to host my OkToblerfest dinner indoors because rain actually occurred on the day of my gathering.
 Most years, the weather has been crisp, brisk and beautiful for dining outside on my lawn.
 This year the forecast predicted rain clear up to the day before my party.
 That was fine -- we sorely needed the moisture.
 But it meant I wouldn't be able to set anything up until the day of the party -- a definite cause for anxiety on my part, since I hate to wait until the last minute to do anything.

-with dill pickle, sliced onion and bacon, then rolled up and
+A beef cutlet is slathered with stoneground mustard, sprinkled with dill pickle, sliced onion and bacon, then rolled up and tied with twine.
+Repeat 24 times for a crowd of twelve! |

 The week of my party I got busy with food prep.
 One of the most appealing attributes of the Rouladen recipe is that it can be made well ahead of time and then just heated up before dinner.
 So on Thursday after work, I went to work spreading stoneground mustard across 24 thin cutlets of flank steak, topping them with bacon, sliced onion and dill pickle, and then rolling the cutlets up and tying them with cooking twine.
 After I browned the Rouladen in a skillet, I softened diced carrots, celery and onion in butter over low heat and nestled my beef rolls into the mirepoix inside a large dutch oven.
 I covered everything with red wine and beef broth and let the Rouladen braise on the stovetop for two hours over low heat.

-to pour over the beef rolls and sop up with hearty bread
+Mirepoix, added as the Rouladen braises for several hours in beef broth and red wine, form a luscious gravy to pour over the beef rolls and sop up with hearty bread |

 When the Rouladen were falling-apart tender, I transferred them to a serving dish, carefully removed the strings from each, and then pureed the mirepoix-wine-broth in my food processor.
 That's what had intrigued me so much about the "gravy" part of the second Rouladen recipe I found.
 By using the pureed vegetables to thicken the sauce, I didn't need to add any cornstarch or cream or flour.
 My gravy had a lovely texture and an intense, provocative flavor without too many added calories.
 I'll be incorporating that little secret into future gravies!